 Hamstring strain is an injury to the muscle at the back of the thigh and often occurs with sports including athletics, AFL, Rugby, Soccer and many more.
 It remains the most common injury in AFL.
 Hamstrings are commonly injured with sprinting, accelerating or decelerating and kicking.
 There are varying severities of a hamstring strain ranging from a low-grade strain (Grade 1 strain) up to a rupture of the hamstring tendon requiring surgery.
 The time out of sport with this injury can vary from 1 week up to 3-4 months depending on the severity.
 Most hamstring strains will generally be back playing AFL in 3 weeks.

-Risk factors for hamstring injury:
+Risk factors for hamstring sprain or injury:

 Previous hamstring injury, older age, muscle imbalances, player loads, increased training stress balance (TSB), cardiovascular fitness, fatigue, motor patterning, recovery/ nutrition, psychological influences, back tightness, sciatic nerve involvement, poor muscle strength are all possible factors that can have an influence on sustaining a hamstring strain.